Akaito/ZeroToBoto/_drafts/2017-07-12-rpg-combat.md

 ```

 Create a new <tt>Ability</tt> class that has a name and an integer amount of damage it deals.
-Add an ability to the <tt>Character</tt> class, so each Character object knows what its Ability is.
+Add an ability object to the <tt>Character</tt> class, so each Character object knows what its Ability is.
 Print out something like "&lt;character&gt; has &lt;ability&gt;" for each character, getting its ability from some variable stored on the individual Character object.
 The printing can be done either in a class function or just out in the main script area.